DevMata/AWS-EKS-Challenge/README.md

 Once we have our `Dockerfile` we can build and publish our image following the next steps:

 1. Log in to the DockerHub registry with `docker login`
 2. Build and tag the image with `docker build -t <username>/krikey-challenge:1.0.0 .`, the `-t` specify the container tag and `.` tells Docker to look for the Dockerfile in the current directory.
 3. The tag must follow the format `<username>/<imagename>:<tag o version>` to allow the push to the DockerHub.
-3. Push the image with `<username>/krikey-challenge:1.0.0`
+4. Push the image with `docker push <username>/krikey-challenge:1.0.0`

 Our published image can be found [here](https://hub.docker.com/r/antoniomata07/krikey-challenge)

 ### Kubernetes

+Our project have 3 components: Node.js API, Postgres database and Redis database.
+So, similarly as we did with docker-compose we need to define config for every resource in Kubernetes.
+We create a `/kube` directory at the root of our project, with this we keep all of Kubernetes `.yml` files together.
+We have the following structure within our files:

+#### Node.js API
+1. Deployment
+2. Service

+#### Postgres database
+1. Deployment
+2. Service
+3. Persistent volume

+#### Redis database
+1. Deployment
+2. Service

+#### Secret variables
+We store our secrets with a `secrets.yml` file.

 # About the author